Cambie Surgeries Corporation et al v. Attorney General of B.C. et al

 - Click on “Tweet this” below to let your networks know you support Canada’s public health care system.
 The message will open in a new window allowing you to edit if you wish.

-- Click on the the social media icon below to share the image to your friends and show your support for Canada’s public health care system.
+- Share the image below by clicking on the social media icon next to it and show your support for public health care

 Cambie Corp.
 Goes to Court (Colleen Fuller for Canadian Centre for Policy Alternatives, 2015)